Abby in Wonderland

-Abby in Wonderland is a 2008 American family film that adapts Lewis Carroll's Alice in Wonderland with the Muppets of Sesame Street.
-Abby Cadabby stars in the "Alice" role.
+Abby in Wonderland is a 2008 American musical fantasy film that adapts Lewis Carroll's Alice in Wonderland with the Muppets of Sesame Street.
+Abby Cadabby stars in the role of Alice.
 The feature-length adventure was released on DVD by Genius Products on September 30, 2008.
 In addition to receiving a DVD release, the film received a limited theatrical run in September 2008 through the Kidtoons family matinee series, and was aired on PBS Kids Feast of Favorites during the week of Thanksgiving 2008.
 It was aired again on December 29, 2008 on local PBS stations.

 Plot

 Abby wants very much to be in her own fairy tale.
 Elmo takes an interest in Abby's wish and tells her the story of "Alice in Wonderland".
 For a second Abby falls asleep and she opens her eyes to see that she is wearing a blue dress and blouse and Elmo has turned into a rabbit and is in a great hurry.

 Abby follows Mr. Rabbit down a tunnel.
-At the bottom she loses her wand to Mr. Rabbit, who disappears at the end of the tunnel.
-Abby notices there is a small door, but it’s locked.
+At the bottom, she loses her wand to Mr. Rabbit, who disappears at the end of the tunnel.
+Abby notices there is a small door, but it's locked.
 She finds the key to the door on a table that just appeared.
 She unlocks the door, but she's too big to fit through the little door.
 With that she closes, locks the door and puts the key back on the table.
 Then Abby notices there is a bottle that just appeared.
 Before Abby can drink it, the bottle tells her not to drink him, but say things that rhyme with 'drink'.
 Abby does and she shrinks to the right size to go through the door, but she recalls she locked it and left the key on the table, where it is out of her reach.
 Abby finds a cookie who tells her to say things that rhyme with 'eat'.
 Abby says so many rhymes, she grows pretty big, but she manages to balance her size, grab the key and shrink herself to a small size.
 Abby takes Bottle and Cookie with her as she unlocks the door and enters a flowerbed.

-Further in the flowerbed, Abby meets Counterpillar and his partner Little Rose-Ita, but does not want to join in their counting game.
+Further in the flowerbed, Abby meets the Counterpillar (played by Count von Count) and his partner Little Rose-ita (played by Rosita), but does not want to join in their counting game.
 With Cookie's help, Abby restores herself to her regular size.
-Just then Mr. Rabbit rushes past and Abby runs after him, passing Tweedle-Dum and Tweedle-Dee, who mention, that they are actually not in this story.
-Abby bumps into a tree and hears some munching.
-She sees a pair of eyes and the Cheshire Cookie Cat appears.
-He points Abby in the direction of a tea party.
+Just then Mr. Rabbit rushes past and Abby runs after him, passing Tweedle-Dee and Tweedle-Dum (played by Bert and Ernie, respectively), whom the former tells the latter that they are actually not in this story.
+Abby bumps into a tree and meets the Cheshire Cookie Cat (played by Cookie Monster), who points her in the direction of a tea party.